BRA1L0R/go-mcproto/README.md

 ## Receiving a packet

-Receiving a packet is as simple as calling `client.ReceivePacket`.
+Receiving a packet is done by calling `client.ReceivePacket`.
 The server will receive the packet length and wait the server until all bytes are fulfilled.
-If it encounters an error it will return it, but will keep receiving packets as all the packet length is already consumed from the connection.
+If it encounters an error it will return it, but it will keep receiving packets as all the packet length is already consumed from the connection.

-`client.ReceivePacket` will return a MinecraftPacket, which can be deserialized using the DeserializeData method, that as a parameters takes a pointer to a struct with the mc struct tags, as explained [here](#defining-a-packet)
+`client.ReceivePacket` will return a MinecraftPacket, which can be deserialized using the DeserializeData method.
+It'a called by passing a pointer to a struct containing mc struct tags, as explained [here](#defining-a-packet)

 ```go
 packet, err := client.ReceivePacket()